Skip to main content

 We perform the two diagnostic scans in your pregnancy:

-• first trimester scan at 11+2 - 14+1 gestation
+• first trimester scan at 11+2 to 14+1 gestation

-• fetal anomaly detailed scan at 18+0 - 20+6 gestation
+• fetal anomaly detailed scan at 18+0 to 20+6 gestation

-Some women will require growth scans during their pregnancy which we provide, along with additional scans for diabetes, twins, fetal medicine and the identified small for gestational age baby.
+Some women will require growth scans during their pregnancy which we provide, along with additional scans for diabetes, twins, fetal medicine and the 'identified small for gestational age' baby.

 These scans are performed either in the department or as part of your consultant care within the antenatal clinic.
 We also perform scans for the obstetric day case unit should you require assessment during your pregnancy.